Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx18-simple-htlc.md

 <details>
   <summary>Click here to see the preimage</summary>

-Well, surprise surpise - the preimage is: `ProgrammingLightning`!
+Well, surprise surprise—the preimage is: `ProgrammingLightning`!

 The below command should prove that **"ProgrammingLightning"** will provide the preimage hash that this contract is locked to.
 ```